-The UKECRF holds three meetings per year, chaired by Professor Ann McNeill (Kings College London) and co-hosted by Professor Linda Bauld (University of Stirling) and Martin Dockrell (Public Health England), and coordinated by CRUK’s Tobacco Control Policy team.
+The UKECRF holds three meetings per year, chaired by Professor Ann McNeill (Kings College London) and co-hosted by Professor Linda Bauld (University of Edinburgh) and Martin Dockrell (Public Health England), and coordinated by CRUK’s Tobacco Control Policy team.

 See agendas from previous meetings:

 Cancer Research UK is the most active research funder supporting work on e-cigarettes in the UK.
 A number of forum members are currently conducting e-cigarette research funded by CRUK.
 Several research projects have arisen from discussions and collaborations made at these meetings.
 As far as we are aware, no other equivalent national forum exists in other countries.

 Cancer Research UK and UKCTAS (through the University of Edinburgh) also provide a monthly email digest of emerging e-cigarette research.